floledermann/stimsrv/README.md

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the stimsrv experiment template (coming soon).

+*Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting unsupervised online experiments.
+Stimsrv is currently intended only for local use in private networks!*

 ### Defining & running experiments

 Experiments in stimsrv are implemented in JavaScript.
 Therefore, a single experiment specification defines both the user-facing side of the experiment (which runs in a *client*, usually a web browser) and the flow of the experiment (which is coordinated by the stimsrv *server*, which potentially controls and coordinates multiple clients).
 Stimsrv experiments can encompass multiple computers and laptops, mobile devices, uncommon devices such a e-book readers, and even printed media, all controlled from a single experiment definition.